folkehelseinstituttet/Fhi.Frontend.NgComponents/README.md

-# Fhi.Frontend.NgComponents
+# DEPRECATED!
+Fhi.Frontend.NgComponents

-Contains frontend Angular components used by FHI
+>_This repository is no longer maintained.
+An new repository and a NPM-package for FHI Angular components will be established, and links will be added here as soon as they are up and running._

 ## Development